Anushdev65/custom-form-builder/README.md

 -async function syncDatabase() {
   // await sequelize.sync({ alter: true }); "Uncomment this method and start the project to load tables inside your database "
 }
+## Use npm run dev command to start the project

 ## API Endpoints